project-lux/lux-middletier/test/endpoints/README.md

 # LUX Endpoint Testing Framework

 A comprehensive, spreadsheet-driven endpoint testing framework for the LUX MarkLogic backend API.
-This tool allows you to configure test cases in Excel/CSV files, execute them sequentially or in parallel, and generate detailed reports with response times and status codes.
+This tool automatically analyzes your Express.js application to discover endpoints, generates detailed specifications, and creates customized Excel templates for testing.
+You can then configure test cases in Excel files, execute them sequentially or in parallel, and generate detailed reports with response times and status codes.

 ## Features

+- **Automatic endpoint discovery**: Analyzes your Express.js app to find all API endpoints
+- **Specification generation**: Creates detailed JSON specifications with parameters and handlers
-- **Spreadsheet-driven configuration**: Define tests in Excel (.xlsx) or CSV files
+- **Spreadsheet-driven configuration**: Define tests in Excel (.xlsx) files with endpoint-specific columns
 - **Comprehensive reporting**: JSON, CSV, and HTML reports with detailed metrics
 - **Flexible authentication**: Support for Basic Auth, OAuth, and custom headers
 - **Environment management**: Multiple environment configurations